Shaheen Butt: From cricket and squash to passionate golfer and Sharjah Golf & Shooting Club Captain

-A UAE resident for nearly 50 years, Shaheen celebrates the nation’s growth in sports and development"
+A UAE resident for 46 years, Shaheen celebrates the nation’s growth in sports and development"

 Shaheen says golf is more than just a game, it is a way of life,. - Supplied photo